geosolutions-it/doc-cread/sysadmin/source/hub/maintaining/configuration.rst

 Default value:  ``en`` (English)

 Use this to specify the locale (language of the text) displayed in the CKAN Web UI.
 This requires a suitable `mo` file installed for the locale in the ckan/i18n.
-For more information on internationalization, see :doc:`/contributing/i18n`.
+For more information on internationalization, see the related doc.
 If you don't specify a default locale, then it will default to the first locale offered, which is by default English (alter that with `ckan.locales_offered` and `ckan.locales_filtered_out`.

 .. note: In versions of CKAN before 1.5, the settings used for this was variously `lang` or `ckan.locale`, which have now been deprecated in favour of `ckan.locale_default`.